machinetranslate/machinetranslate.org/docs/pull_request_template.md

 - [ ] I have made sure that the URL is not already in use.
 - [ ] I have cross-linked relevant articles.
 - [ ] I have used the UK spelling.
+- [ ] I have kept consistency with the structure of sister articles in the same directory.